LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ---
 pagename: Add messaging to your mobile app
 categoryName: Messaging channels
-subCategoryName: Mobile app messaging
+subCategoryName: App Messaging
 indicator: messaging
 subtitle: 'With mobile engagements, consumers can easily start messaging conversations directly from your mobile app '
 level3: ''
-permalink: messaging-channels-mobile-app-messaging-add-messaging-to-your-mobile-app.html
+permalink: messaging-channels-app-messaging-add-messaging-to-your-mobile-app.html
 isTutorial: false
 date: 2019-01-20 13:01:29 +0000
 isNew: false
 redirect_from:
   - liveengage-mobile-sdk.html
+  - messaging-channels-mobile-app-messaging-add-messaging-to-your-mobile-app.html

 ---
 The following article describes the steps you need to take in order to add Web Messaging buttons and banners to your mobile app.
 For additional information on setting up your messaging program as a whole, including agent experience and operations, see [Getting started with messaging](getting-started-getting-started-with-messaging.html).
 If you're looking to quickly get started with our Native App SDKs, check out the [App Messaging SDK for iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-ios-overview.html) and the [App Messaging SDK for Android ](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-overview.html).